-So here’s an idea for you.
-You could fill one of your spare flash drives with portable apps, which you can run directly from the disks and plug-and-play in whatever computer you like.
-Here are seven of the best ones out there to get you started.
+So here’s an idea for you: you could fill one of your spare flash drives with portable apps which you can run directly from the disks and plug and play in whatever computer you like.
+Here are the best ones out there to get you started.

 Not long ago, we wrote that 7-Zip is the best file compression tool around, doing the job that much more quickly than its closest rivals.
 7-Zip is a free and open-source application with a high compression ratio and powerful file manager and is worthy of keeping around in your USB portable apps collection for when you need to do some quick compressing.